R-Suresh/Adversarial-Attacks-on-Image-Classifiers/README.md

 ### How to test on the MadryLab Challenges
 MadryLab has created challenges for Adversarial Attacks for both the [MNIST](https://github.com/MadryLab/mnist_challenge) and the [CIFAR-10](https://github.com/MadryLab/cifar10_challenge) dataset.
-Because their implementation is in Tensorflow, I've modified the `run_attack.py` file to also work with the outputs of this PyTorch repo.
+Because their implementation is in Tensorflow, we have modified the `run_attack.py` file to also work with the outputs of this PyTorch repo.

 #### In order to setup the challenges